nexthop-ai/garm-provider-cloudstack/README.md

 - `api_key`: CloudStack API key for the account that will own the runners.
 - `secret`: CloudStack secret key for the same account.
 - `verify_ssl`: Whether to verify the TLS certificate when connecting to the API.
-- `zone_id`: Default CloudStack zone where instances will be created.
+- `zone`: CloudStack zone where instances will be created (name or UUID).
-- `service_offering_id`: Default service offering (flavor) to use for new instances.
+- `service_offering`: Service offering (compute/flavor) to use for new instances (name or UUID).
-- `template_id`: Default template to use for new instances (Linux image recommended).
+- `template`: Template to use for new instances (name or UUID).
+A Linux image is recommended.
+- `project`: CloudStack project to deploy instances into (name or UUID).
+Optional.
+- `ssh_key_name`: Name of an SSH keypair registered in CloudStack to inject into instances.
+Optional, useful for debugging.

+Each resource field (`zone`, `service_offering`, `template`, `project`) accepts either a symbolic name or a UUID.
+If the value looks like a UUID, it's used directly; otherwise, the provider resolves the name to a UUID via the CloudStack API at startup.

 Once you have a config file (for example `/etc/garm/garm-provider-cloudstack.toml`), reference it from the `garm` configuration as an external provider: